reconbot/streaming-iterables/README.md

 An async function that takes a reducer function, an initial value and .

 Reduces an iterable to a value which is the accumulated result of running each value from the iterable thru `func`, where each successive invocation is supplied the return value of the previous.
+Errors are immediate raised.

 ### take
 ```ts
 function take<T>(count: number, iterable: AnyIterable<T>): AsyncIterableIterator<T>
 ```

 Returns a new iterator that reads a specific number of items from `iterable`.
+When used with generators it advances the generator, when used with arrays it always starts from the beginning.

 ### tap
 ```ts